IKWENZI/GreenPastures/README.md

 7. Farmers & Researchers can study the current & Historical trends, and thereby predict future trends

 To Install the Application:

-1. Please install Free Data Visualization Tool - Qlik Sense Desktop from http://www.qlik.com/try-or-buy/download-qlik-sense after registration
+1. Please install Free Data Visualization Tool - Qlik Sense Desktop from [QlikSense WebSite](http://www.qlik.com/try-or-buy/download-qlik-sense) after registration
 2. Copy the uploaded file "Green Pastures.qvf" to the QlikSense Home directory, typically, C:\Users\<youruser>\Documents\Qlik\Sense\Apps\
 3. Open Qlik Sense Desktop.
 Go to Desktop Hub.
 Green Pastures will be available.
 Click on it.
 After that, explore the App!
-Sample Steps are provided in the Video: https://www.youtube.com/watch?v=A6lGDl3NjAU
+Sample Steps are provided in the Video: [YouTube](https://www.youtube.com/watch?v=A6lGDl3NjAU)

 In order to update data, open the Data Load Editor and edit the below Libraries, which are mapped in the Data Folder in the GIT:
 1. Big Data (stores the KML for states)